 A brief overview of our curriculum

-Kindergarten through 8th grade integrates the Sadlier Inc.: We Believe Series (2004 edition,) throughout the religion curriculum.
-St. Agnes School’s religion program includes a developmental study of religious truths and Sacred Scripture, Sacramental preparation, participation in worship, congregational singing, practice in Christian living, and growth in Christian ethics and morality.
+Kindergarten through 8th grade integrate Sadlier Inc.’s We Believe Series (2004 edition) throughout the religion curriculum.
+Our religion program includes a developmental study of religious truths and Sacred Scripture, Sacramental preparation, participation in worship, congregational singing, practice in Christian living, and growth in Christian ethics and morality.
 Through the practical application of our daily living, religion becomes the unifying force in our school.

 St. Agnes School’s religion curriculum is further supplemented with the weekly preparation of the children for the Sunday liturgies.
 Throughout the school year, the students attend Eucharist regularly.
 Students in grades 3–8 plan these liturgies as well as other para-liturgies for the entire school.
 Monthly school Masses are celebrated with the parish community as well.

 In addition, a program for enhancing family life education is also taught.
 As part of our religious formation program, Family life is taught from 4th through 8th grade.
 The Benziger Family Life Program is used to forge a strong and unique partnership between families and school.
 Family Life instruction encompasses the moral educational needs of youth with the teachings of the Catholic Church and the practice of Christian virtues.